-As digital strategists, it’s our job to work with clients to assess their pain points and to help them leverage their processes and technology to conquer those challenges.
-We do it all the time, but sometimes even we miss things that are hiding in plain sight.
+Part of what we do is work with clients to assess their pain points and to help them leverage their processes and technology to conquer those challenges.
+We do it all the time, but sometimes even we miss things that are hiding in plain sight!

 A long overdue audit of a key piece of revenue technology, or RevTech, revealed what was likely the biggest difference maker we could make when it came to ROI on our tech spend and impact to pipeline.